 Clarification of Biblical Teachings

-The purpose of this page is to bring clarification to what the Bible teaches on several areas that are not outlined in a basic statement of faith.
-In some cases, churches shy away from being declarative on these issues because they don’t want to offend or give reason for a person to not want to visit their church.
+This page aims to clarify what the Bible teaches in several areas not outlined in an introductory statement of faith.
+In some cases, churches shy away from being declarative on these issues because they don’t want to offend or give a reason for a person not to want to visit their church.
 We tend to look at this from a different perspective.
-We desire to be refreshingly clear so people can come visit our church knowing we stand upon the foundation of God’s Word.
-We hope that our willingness to be clear and trust in God’s Word gives you even more reason to visit.
-In addition, we think it is very helpful for our staff, future staff, elders, and future elders to all be unified in what we believe the Bible speaks to these issues.
+We desire to be refreshingly straightforward so people can visit our church knowing we stand upon the foundation of God’s Word.
+We hope our willingness to be clear and trust God’s Word gives you more reason to visit.
+In addition, we think it is beneficial for our staff, future staff, elders, and future elders to be unified in what we believe the Bible speaks to these issues.
 We believe this promotes a healthy church.

-Some of these issues are indeed challenging and differing opinions exist… As much as possible we are desiring to get away from opinion and to rely solely upon the scriptures to give us God’s direction.
-With that said, on some issues, grace in disputable matters is needed.
+Some of these issues are indeed challenging and differing opinions exist… As much as possible, we desire to get away from opinion and rely solely upon the scriptures to give us God’s direction.
+With that said, grace in disputable matters is needed on some issues.
 That means that in some areas, and we will do our best to spell that out, people may trust in God’s Word and come to a differing conclusion.
-As much as possible we desire to agree and have oneness but in some areas we also have to be careful to not be dogmatic where scripture is less clear.
-With that said, in most instances this is not the case and God has made it clear to us.
+As much as possible, we desire to agree and have oneness, but in some areas, we also have to be careful not to be dogmatic where scripture is less clear.
+With that said, in most instances, this is not the case, and God has made it clear to us.

-There are several errors that take place in interpreting scripture that we would like to mention now to be on the lookout for when one is trying to develop a biblically derived position on a matter.
-Although there are a lot of ways people can misinterpret, we will list some of the more common ways this occurs.
+Several errors occur in interpreting scripture that we want to mention now, so we can be on the lookout for when one is trying to develop a biblically derived position on a matter.
+Although there are many ways people can misinterpret, we will list some of the more common ways this occurs.

 Placing Opinion above Scripture

-One thing that causes confusion in Biblical teaching bringing our opinion and conclusion to scripture rather than allowing the whole counsel of God’s word to help us derive its opinion and conclusion.
-As much as possible we should not have our preconceived notions trump or slant what we believe God’s Word says.
+One thing that confuses Biblical teaching is bringing our opinion and conclusion to scripture rather than allowing the whole counsel of God’s word to help us derive its instruction.
+As much as possible, we should not have our preconceived notions trump or slant what we believe God’s Word says.

 Seeking “a” scripture to support an opinion versus looking at the whole counsel of God’s Word.

-The creation of uncertain context in order to dismiss a scripture that does not fit one’s position.
+The creation of uncertain context to dismiss a scripture that does not fit one’s position.

-The need to examine any opinion, including and especially online articles biblically.
+The need to examine any opinion, especially online articles, Biblically.

-There are many articles that can be found online and nearly any position can be found to support nearly any belief.
+Many articles can be found online, and nearly any position can be found to support almost any belief.
 Many of them are written from a specific perspective and may not do a good job of seeking what the whole counsel (examining what scripture says on any given topic not based on one or a few verses, but on many or even all scriptures on that given topic) of God’s word says.
-Some of the articles can sound good, especially if one does not know already the scripture that may dispute that position.
-It is important to consider other views with the most important consideration being what the whole counsel of God’s word speaks.
+Some articles can sound good, especially if one does not know the scripture that may dispute that position.
+It is important to consider other views, with the most important consideration being what the whole counsel of God’s word speaks.

-One of the challenges of looking at the whole counsel of God’s Word on a matter is that it is comprehensive and time consuming.
-Due to this, in many areas we have discovered well-researched biblical positions on these points of clarification.
-In these cases, the Elders of the church have decided to use and give credit to these well researched positions.
-In those cases, links are provided to these positions in which we are declaring agreement.
-In some cases, we are sharing something we agree with another organization, church or Pastor.
-This does not mean we are representing we agree (or don’t agree) in every area with that organization, church or Pastor but only in the specific position(s) shared.
+One of the challenges of looking at the whole counsel of God’s Word on a matter is that it is comprehensive and time-consuming.
+Due to this, in many areas, we have discovered well-researched biblical positions on these points of clarification.
+In these cases, the church's elders have decided to use and give credit to these well-researched positions.
+In those cases, links are provided to these positions in which we declare agreement.
+Sometimes, we share something we agree with another organization, church, or Pastor.
+This does not mean we represent that we agree (or don’t agree) in every area with that organization, church, or Pastor but only in the specific position(s) shared.
 Many of the positions are being provided by gotquestions.org.
 Gotquestions.org has been a leader in this area for many years.
-Although we do not claim to agree with gotquestions.org in every area their answers tend to be Biblically derived and have been challenged, vetted and modified over the course of time to deliver well-reasoned biblical answers to questions.
+Although we do not claim to agree with gotquestions.org in every room, their answers tend to be Biblically derived and have been challenged, vetted, and modified over time to deliver well-reasoned biblical answers to questions.

 Positions of Clarification